Why should I buy Electric Drum Brakes?

 (c) Off-Road driving can get hot and dusty.
-Standard duty electric brakes can get extremely overheated because dust, sand, etc. build up inside the electric brakes.
-Off-Road electric brakes have been designed to cater for the effects of off-road travel.
+Standard duty electric brakes can get highly overheated because dust, sand, etc., build up inside the electric brakes.
+Off-Road electric brakes are designed to cater for the effects of off-road travel.
 Better shoe material and anti-rattle electric magnets make off-road brakes a must for the serious traveller.

 BASICS (legal stuff)

 - Trailers with a total laden weight under 750kg do not need brakes.

 - Trailers with a total loaded weight between 750kg and 2000kg need brakes on one axle.
 Disc brakes, Mechanical drum brakes and electric brakes are acceptable.

 - Trailers with a total laden weight between 2000kg – 4500kg need electric brakes or electric/hydraulic on all axles plus a breakaway kit.